 Originally known as School Lane, then later School Road as it became more urban.

-There was a farm at the western end of the road, which became an extension of it before the 20th Century.
+There was a farm at the western end of the road, which became an extension of the street before the 20th Century.

 At the junction with Colenso Road stood a convenience/sweet shop run by Mr & Mrs Adams, and opposite was C&D's Surplus - an army surplus store, previously a fruit and veg shop with wooden floorboards run by an older disabled lady called Kate Farley.
 Opposite Derlyn Road was another convenience store run by a Mr Robinson.
 Gordon Stores was also in this road.